What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 • Pull the top of your affected side foot toward your head while keeping your leg straight.
 This will also help with hamstring cramps at the rear of your thigh.

-• To relieve a front thigh (quadriceps) cramp, pull your foot on the affected side up toward your buttock, using a chair to steady yourself.
+• To relieve a front thigh (quadriceps) cramp, pull your foot on the affected side up toward your buttock.
+Use a chair to steady yourself.

 To stretch your thigh muscles